-Caila has been a fan of Marvel and the MCU ever since its cinematic conception!
-Following every movie and tv show they've released so far!
+Caila has been a fan of Marvel and the MCU ever since its cinematic conception, having followed every movie and show released so far!

 What We've All Been Waiting For!

 How have you been doing since the Marvel withdrawal these past two years?
 We have collectively been waiting on something to come out lately and 2021 has it all!
 Getting us back into the MCU story on Disney Plus TV shows, we have WandaVision, Falcon and the Winter Soldier, and Loki, but on the big screen, we've been waiting for Black Widow to come out for YEARS!!!
 Not only was she an OG member of the Avengers, but she was one of the more dark and interesting characters in the MCU with the small snippets of her story you hear throughout the films.
 Her backstory was filled with death, destruction, spying, and has connections with so many others in the MCU, but had yet to be told.
 I mean, haven't you always wondered what happened in Budapest between Black Widow and Hawkeye?
 This film, has already broken records due to the lack of MCU content we've been getting lately, but how good was it really?

 In this film, we finally get to see Natasha's background!
 This was exciting for me because she was always one of my favorite characters in the movies.
 She was a very grounded character in the MCU, she was a strong woman, and I've always had an affinity for anyone who has no superpowers but can still can hold their own against super villains, either through combat or outsmarting them.
 Her character deserved so much more throughout the years.